EdySamaha/Effective_Penetration_Testing_tools/README.md

 import TrafficMaze

 #create the function you want
-def tempfunction():
+def tempfunction(a,b):
     return
 #then call
-TrafficMaze.useTrafficMaze(tempfunction)
+TrafficMaze.useTrafficMaze(tempfunction, args=(a,b))
 ```

 ## Web Input Tester
 Work in progress.
-Gets all forms and inputs from a specified url, then tests these inputs with a list of payloads for potential vulnerabilities.
+Gets all forms and inputs from a specified url, then tests these inputs with a list of payloads from `WebInput_payloads.txt` for potential vulnerabilities.

 #### Usage:
 Run the script in your console by writing `python WebInputTest.py`
 Then input the required parameters

 ## Automated
 Soon...
+Runs all desired scripts in an automated fashion and generates a report with results acquired.
+You can modify the Configuration Bools inside the script to select what scripts to run.
+You only have to input the target after running `python Automated.py` in console.

 # Disclaimer